 - Continuing to make progress to diversify our team to better reflect the communities and partners we serve.

-- Identifying and creating opportunities to dive deeper into subjects focused on racial equity, white privilege, and other related topics, so that our individual frames and collective voices are better informed and tuned.
+- Identifying and creating opportunities to dive deeper into subjects focused on racial equity, privilege, and other related topics, so that our individual frames and collective voices are better informed and tuned.

 - Deepening our understanding of the lived experiences of our families and partners so that we can enhance our supports and adaptations in the years ahead, including factoring the significant digital divide that disproportionately impacts communities of color.